rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 density_raster <- raster::rasterize(st_as_sf(fire_point), raster_template, fun = "count", field = 1)
 density_raster[is.na(density_raster)] <- 0
 ```
-Now convert the raster (density_raster) into a data frame (density_df) and again replace NA values in the data frame with zeros.
+Now convert the raster (density_raster) into a data frame (density_df) and replace NA values in the data frame with zeros.
 The raster's column for fire values is renamed from layer to fires.
-After this, spatial analysis requires us to convert the density data frame back to an sf object.
+After this, future spatial analysis requires us to convert the density data frame back to an sf object.
 ```{r Density Map, echo=TRUE, eval=TRUE, warning=FALSE}
 # Convert the raster to a data frame and replace any potential NAs with zeros
 density_df <- as.data.frame(density_raster, xy = TRUE)